| Title: | Imprecise Imputation for Statistical Matching |

 object to test for class |

-A object of class "impimp_event"
+A object of class "impimp_event" as a list of lists,

 where each sublist contains one point in the cartesian product,